Hotel Mont Blanc

 The front-facing (south east) rooms have views of the Aiguille du Midi, while the west facing look out to the Brevent ski area.

 Le Matafan restaurant offers both breakfast and dinner with many locally sourced ingredients on the menu.
-Breakfast will set you up for the whole day; there are pastries, meats and cheeses, yogurts, fresh and dried fruit as well as over 6 hot items!
+Breakfast will set you up for the whole day; there are pastries, meats and cheeses, yoghurts, fresh and dried fruit as well as over 6 hot items!

 Take a late evening swim in the heated outdoor pool while gazing up at the impressive mountain ranges which encompass you.